 If you have swollen gums, you probably have a gum infection.
 This is by far the most common cause of gum swellings.
 But it's important to realize that you don't "catch" a gum infection.

-If you have swollen gums, there will be one of 3 possible appearances.
-You will need to look carefully.
-Open your mouth halfway, let your cheek relax, and pull your cheek to the side slightly with one finger.
+If you have swollen gums, there will be one of THREE possible appearances.
+You will need to look very carefully.
+Open your mouth halfway, let your cheek relax, close your mouth a tiny bit, and pull your cheek to the side slightly with one finger.
 You will probably see one of 3 things.

 Here's a list: